Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Qualitative Analysis: Evidence for Non-Algorithmic Targeted Action

-Across all significant interventions, we see a consistent pattern: \textbf{advisors incorporate non-algorithmic context into their decisions about when and how to intervene.} For example, in Intervention 2 (advising a correction to a student's schedule), advisors incorporate complex information, such as students' course preferences and history, in their decision to suggest a schedule correction.
-In one case, an advisor recommends a student postpone a difficult course until the summer based on the student's self-reflection and planning: \begin{quote} ``Student stated that they are NOT feeling comfortable in their math course.
-This is a course that they need special attention on and they would like to take it in the summer.
-Because they have already taken two classes in the summer, I felt comfortable advising them to withdraw from the course.'' \end{quote}

-We note that advisors do not always rely on the student's preference and, in some cases, use their discretion to provide recommendations against the student's own preference: \begin{quote} ``Student needs to add more credits to fall.
-Offered [MATH XXX].
-Student didn't want to take [MATH XXX] because they said they needed a `break' from math.
-However, this will help the student stay on track, so I strongly encouraged them to take the class in the fall.
-Student says they will do so. '' \end{quote}

-Unlike the first student, this second student needs to enroll in more courses and does not offer a clear reason for postponing the math course.
-In this case, the advisor encourages the student to take the class.
-Advisors, then, \textbf{not only use non-algorithmic information to decide when to intervene, but also how to intervene}, adjusting their particular recommendation---in this case, whether to advise postponing a course---based on context.

-These customizations are especially crucial for schedule recommendations (Intervention 17), for which advisors consider detailed factors like student health conditions, motivation to stay in college, and plans to transfer in order to craft schedules for their students:
+Across significant interventions, we see a pattern: \textbf{advisors incorporate non-algorithmic context into their decisions about when and how to intervene.}\footnote{As discussed further in \S\ref{sec:expertise_qual:alternative_explanations}, Intervention 20 (being advised through in-person development of the degree map/planner) is an exception.
+We note that the absence of comments demonstrating targeting does not necessarily imply a lack of expert targeting.} For example, in providing schedule recommendations (Intervention 17), which is positively associated with persistence ($p=0.039$), advisors consider diverse factors like student health conditions, motivation to stay in college, and plans to transfer to customize their particular schedule recommendations:

-\begin{quote} ``Student has [a health] condition and has to make sure all of their courses are in proximity so as to avoid walking too much.'' \\\\ ``Student is in college because of pressures from their father, who could not attend college.
+\begin{quote} ``Student has [a health] condition and has to make sure all of their courses are in proximity so as to avoid walking too much.'' \end{quote} \begin{quote} ``Student is in college because of pressures from their father, who could not attend college.
 Because they are covered by the GI Bill, the student did say they would give this first year their all.
-So my goal is to get them into classes next semester that will inspire them.'' \\\\ ``Student wants to transfer to GT [Georgia Tech].
-Says they has conditional acceptance after 30 credit hours.
+So my goal is to get them into classes next semester that will inspire them.'' \end{quote} \begin{quote} ``Student wants to transfer to GT [Georgia Tech].
+Says they have conditional acceptance after 30 credit hours.
 I explained that not all CS courses transfer to GT and they need to find out what transfers.
-For spring, they want to take 18 credits to ensure they will reach 30 credit hours at the end of spring.'' \end{quote}
+For spring, they want to take 18 credits to ensure they will the reach 30 credit hours.'' \end{quote}